 Auditing and performance reports can be rapidly produced, again without tying up programming resources.
 Every single change and job execution is tracked, a huge benefit to financial institutions (FIs) as well as to government agencies and other orgs that have strict reporting and data-retention requirements for regulatory compliance purposes.

 Beyond all that, OpCon offers great scalability.
 In fact, without custom programming, IBM’s native job scheduler is only able to view and schedule jobs running on a single IBM i server.
 You can’t even use it to coordinate processing between dependent partitions like an order processing partition or a Web services partition.

 Using OpCon instead, you can coordinate job scheduling not just across multiple I server partitions but across all other operating systems in the environment, too.

 IBM’s i server does remain a very popular platform in banking.
-More than than 16,000 banks use this platform in their IT systems today, say IBM's own estimates.
 Financial institutions are attracted by the overall reliability, security, and availability of the platform, and continue to leverage their existing investments in the i Series.

 But, of course, the i Series is hardly alone in the banking data center.
 For example, fully 71% of the Fortune 500 still depend on mainframes for running business operations, including 92 of the world's 100 largest banks, according to Tech Republic.